 This is easiest done in a blancher.
 If you don't have one, you can just use a slotted spoon and a big pot of boiling water.

 Blanch 4 to 6 (or more if small) tomatoes at a time.
-This will always depending on the size of the tomato.
-In the example pictures I am doing Roma Tomatoes.
+This will always depend on the size of the tomato.
+In the example pictures, I am doing Roma tomatoes.
 I like them for canning because they are meatier than other tomatoes.
-They are smaller so I can fit more in the blancher.
+They are smaller too, so I can fit more in the blancher.